colinbarnes01/chess-app/chess-app/README.md

 #### NOTE about safari:

-There is a known issue with the materials side nav not working with Safari: https://github.com/angular/components/issues/11715.
+There is a known issue with the Materials side nav not working with Safari: https://github.com/angular/components/issues/11715.
 Use Firefox or Chrome for best performance.